Rafting The Colorado: Grand Canyon Adventure

 “If it excites you & scares you at the same time, you should probably do it” (1)

-I awoke each morning like an eager child, convinced I could reach out and touch the twinkling stars, comforted by the bedside riffles whooshing through the rocks, enthusiasm exploding out of me like the powerful waterfall tumbling 1000s of gallons per second.
-The fabulous boatmen filled us with hearty & healthy breakfasts made from scratch: yes real eggs cracking, fresh sliced avocados, New England Maple Syrup, and hand-brewed coffee: silky & strong.
-Hydrating and fueling up was a necessary safety protocol along with being delightfully delicious!
+I awoke each morning like an eager child, convinced I could reach out and touch the twinkling stars, comforted by the bedside riffles whooshing through the rocks.
+Enthusiasm exploded out of me like a powerful waterfall tumbling 1000s of gallons per second.
+The fabulous boatmen filled us with hearty & healthy breakfasts made from scratch.
+Yes, real eggs cracking, fresh sliced avocados, New England Maple Syrup, and hand-brewed coffee: silky & strong.
+Hydrating and fueling up was a necessary safety protocol, along with being delightfully delicious!
 It was already a delicate balance of electrolytes, salt, and sustenance.
 I can't imagine trying to remediate the effects of mixing toxins into the equation.

-Packing Tips: Packing as lightly as possible was a necessity, bringing everything you need was imperative.
+Packing Tips: Packing as lightly as possible was a necessity; bringing everything you need was imperative.
 I felt somewhere between Cheryl Strayed in Wild and Stephen Katz, Bill Bryson's buddy on the AT.
 Sunscreen, water clothes, sturdy shoes, sense of humor & adventure, an open mind, good listening ears, and camaraderie proved to be the essential elements.
 I read a blog on "byob river alcohol" but why burden my bag with booze?
-The guides advised "Pack light.
-Let go and free up space for something new to come in." and I liked this thinking!
+The guides advised, "Pack light.
+Let go and free up space for something new to come in.".
+I liked this thinking!

 Quote Acknowledgment